 A private pilot can get an instrument rating as quickly as in 2 weeks or take a year to complete instrument training.

-Various factors impact on the instrument course duration.
-Unlike private pilot training, weather is not a delaying factor for IFR training.
+Various factors impact the instrument course duration.
+Unlike private pilot training, the weather is not a delaying factor for IFR training.

 So what aspects may delay your IFR rating, and how long to get an instrument rating?

 You can begin your instrument rating training immediately after getting your private pilot license, and once you start your IFR training, consider these factors to accomplish your instrument rating requirements sooner:

 - The 50 Hours cross country PIC requirement for IFR;

 - Comprehending instrument ground school and passing the instrument written test;

 - A veteran instrument flight instructor can contribute to your achievement.

 Individuals can get their instrument rating in two weeks if they take an accelerated instrument course.
 The usual instrument rating course takes around two to three months.
 However, a trainee pilot can delay their instrument training and take up to two years to complete the course.

 I will explain the impacting factors further in this article and how you can avoid delay.